fedora-copr/copr/keygen/docs/README.rst

 To sign packages we decided to use obs-signd
 `1 <http://en.opensuse.org/openSUSE:Build_Service_Signer>`__.
-Unfortunately it doesn't manage use keys in any way, but it's possible to minimize Copr operations with gpg key-pairs.
+Unfortunately it doesn't manage user keys in any way, but it's possible to minimize Copr operations with gpg key-pairs.

 Expected setup